edwnhsu/edwnhsu/README.md

-### Welcome to My GitHub!
+### A Warm Welcome to My GitHub!

-If you're looking to explore the projects I've worked on, please feel free to visit the repositories such as **ML-DL Projects** or **NLP Projects**.
-These repositories contain Jupyter Notebook files that you can download to view the full code and execution.
+To check out everything I have worked on, kindly look at my repositories like ML-DL Projects or NLP Projects.
+These projects have Jupyter Notebooks created for them, and as such, you are free to download them to see the code and its output in its entirety.

-Additionally, you can find HTML or PDF files for each project, which provide a quick overview and visualization of what the projects are doing, offering a convenient way to understand the objectives and results without running the code.
+You will additionally find supporting documentation for every project in the form of HTML or PDF files, which summarize and illustrate the projects' objectives and outcomes.
+This format allows end users to grasp the goals and results without actually having to execute the code, enhancing comprehension convenience.

-Feel free to download and explore!
+So, download them and explore without hesitation!
 <br>
 <br>
 <br>